-The Army, Navy and Air Force offer loan repayment programs that help enlisted personnel pay off college loans accrued prior to service.
+The Army and Navy offer loan repayment programs that help enlisted personnel pay off college loans accrued prior to service.
 While each program has unique processes and requirements, they’re all enlistment incentives designed to help recent college graduates manage education debt.
 Make sure to ask a recruiter about eligibility requirements to see if you qualify.

 Replacing the Montgomery GI Bill on Aug.
 1, 2009, the Post-9/11 GI Bill is the most comprehensive education-benefits package since the original GI Bill was signed into law back in 1944.
 Veterans who have served after Sept.
 10, 2001, and all new active-duty servicemembers are eligible for the enhanced package.
 The new bill also gives Reserve and Guard members who have been activated for more than 90 days since 9/11 the same benefits.

 Different factors play into how much each servicemember receives from the Post-9/11 GI Bill.
 These factors include:

 The actual benefit amount varies based on a servicemember’s total length of service.
 However, these benefits are payable for up to 15 years following a member’s honorable discharge or retirement from service.
 So you can use them right away, or save them for later – it’s your choice.